socketwench/ansible-role-digitalocean-kubeconfig/README.md

              kubeconfig: "/path/to/save/kubeconfig.yaml"
              src: "/path/to/my/k8s_definitions.yml"

 Sometimes you want to write the kubeconfig to a temporary file or directory.
-In that case, you can leverage include_role or import_role in Ansible 2.x:
+In that case, you can leverage include_role or import_role in Ansible 2.x, providing the role vars within the import task:

     ---
     - hosts: cluster